marcelwa/CEGIS/README.md

 implementations possible, i.e. the specification is not realisable, or no more counter examples possible, i.e. the latest implementation must be correct.

-This CEGIS library works with the SMT solver Z3 and requires insight in the synthesis task to be executed as it has to be specified which variables belong to implementation, inputs, etc. Boundary conditions are to be specified manually as well.
+This CEGIS library works with the SMT solver Z3 and requires insight in the synthesis task to be executed, as it has to be specified which variables belong to implementation, inputs, etc. Boundary conditions are to be specified manually as well.